LakeSuburbia/Digital-meter/README.md

 - Clean data
 - Create API
 - Communicate with API
+- Show data through interface
+- Setup webserver
+- Migrate to webserver
+- Run RPI-script on startup in background
+- Run webserver in background

 ## TO DO

-- Setup webserver
+- Secure API
-- Show Data through webserver